Asymptotic correlation functions in the $Q$-state Potts model: a universal form for point group $C_{4v}$: INTRODUCTION

-Here, we investigate the two-dimensional (2D) $Q$-state Potts model \cite{Baxter1982,Wu1982}, whose Hamiltonian is described by the $Q$-valued variables $q_{\bf r}$:
+Here we investigate the square-lattice Potts model \cite{Baxter1982,Wu1982}.
+To each site ${\bf r}$ one associates a $Q$-valued variable $q_{\bf r}$.
+The Hamiltonian is given by

-The sum runs over all nearest-neighbor-site pairs $\langle{\bf r},{\bf r}'\rangle$ on a lattice.
+where the sum runs over all nearest-neighbor pairs $\langle{\bf r},{\bf r}'\rangle$.
 Note that the $Q=2$ Potts model is equivalent to the Ising model.
-For general $Q$, the $Q$-state Potts model is exactly solvable at the phase transition point \cite{Baxter1982,Baxter1973,Kluemper1989,Buddenoir1993}.
-The phase transition is continuous for $Q\leq 4$, and first-order for $Q>4$.
-In a previous study \cite{Fujimoto1997} we generalized the argument in \cite{Rottman1981,Avron1982,Zia1982} to find the ECS in the $Q$-state Potts model on the square lattice.
+For general $Q$, the Potts model is exactly solvable at the phase transition point \cite{Baxter1982,Temperley1971,Baxter1973,Kluemper1989, Buffenoir1993,Borgs1992}.
+The phase transition is continuous for $Q\leq 4$ and first order for $Q>4$.

+In a previous study \cite{Fujimoto1997} we generalized the argument in \myRefs{Rottman1981,Avron1982,Zia1982} to find the ECS of the $Q$-state Potts model.
 We showed that the anisotropic correlation length (ACL) is related by duality \cite{Zia1978,Laanait1987,Holzer1990,Akutsu1990} to the anisotropic interfacial tension.
 For $Q>4$, the ACL was exactly calculated at the first-order transition (or self-dual) point.
 The ECS was obtained from the ACL via the duality relation and Wulff's construction \cite{Wulff1901,Burton1951}.
-It was expressed as an algebraic curve in the $\alpha\beta$-plane
+It was expressed as an algebraic curve in the $\alpha\beta$ plane